 Sauerkraut and the Garden Within

 The other morning I woke up with a strange taste in my mouth.
-It had been happening for a couple of weeks, and it made me curious about what might be going on.
-I had recently started eating a little more protein.
-I had read that people over seventy may benefit from a bit more protein to help maintain muscle.
+It had been happening for a couple of weeks, and I wanted to know why.
+I had recently added a little more protein to my diet after reading that people over seventy may benefit from extra protein to help maintain muscle.

 That small change sent me down one of my favorite paths.
 Curiosity.

-As I started reading and asking questions, I learned something fascinating about the gut microbiome.
+As I read and asked questions, I learned something fascinating about the gut microbiome.
 Scientists are discovering that people who age well often have very diverse gut bacteria.
 One large research effort, the American Gut Project, found that people who eat about thirty different plant foods in a week tend to have healthier and more diverse gut microbes.

 Thirty sounds like a lot at first.
-Then I realized it adds up quickly.
+But it adds up quickly.
 Spinach in a smoothie.
 Garlic and onions in soup.
 Tomatoes in a salad.
 Beans, berries, herbs, nuts, potatoes, cabbage.
-Even the little things like cinnamon or parsley count.
+Even small things like cinnamon or parsley count.

-It reminded me that our gut is really like a small garden inside the body.
+The gut is really a small garden inside the body.
 Different plants feed different microbes.
 The more variety we give that garden, the healthier it tends to be.

-One thing I had quietly let slip out of my routine was sauerkraut.
+One thing I had let slip out of my routine was sauerkraut.
 I used to keep it in the refrigerator and add a forkful beside meals.
 Somewhere along the way I stopped buying it.
-So sauerkraut has now returned to my grocery list.
+Sauerkraut is back on the grocery list.

-Fermented foods like refrigerated unpasturized sauerkraut with live cultures contain living microbes that can support the gut.
+Refrigerated, unpasteurized sauerkraut with live cultures contains living microbes that can support the gut.
 You do not need much.
 A tablespoon or two with a meal is enough.

-Another interesting thing I learned is that protein and fiber work best together.
-When we protein alongside plenty of fiber rich foods over time, the gut microbes tend to produce helpful compounds that support the lining of the intestine and reduce inflammation.
+Protein and fiber also work best together.
+When we eat protein alongside plenty of fiber-rich foods over time, gut microbes tend to produce helpful compounds that support the lining of the intestine and reduce inflammation.

-So lately my meals look something like this.
-Avocado toast and sometimes an egg in the morning.
+My meals lately look something like this.
+Avocado toast, and sometimes an egg, in the morning.
 A big green smoothie at lunch.
 Vegetables, beans, or fish in the evening.
 And now a little sauerkraut back on the plate.

 Nothing extreme.
 Just small, steady habits.

-I have also been reminded how important muscle is as we age.
+Muscle matters as we age.
 Doctors now know that maintaining muscle mass helps with balance, strength, and independence later in life.
-That is one reason protein becomes more important after seventy.
+That is one reason protein matters more after seventy.

 The encouraging part is that none of this requires perfection.
 A varied plate of plants, some protein, a little fermented food, and regular movement seem to go a long way.

-And sometimes learning something new begins with something as small as waking up in the morning and wondering why your mouth tastes funny.
+And sometimes learning something new begins with something as small as waking up and wondering why your mouth tastes funny.

 Janis at Maison Tranquille